 Recent Market Events.
-Periods of market volatility may occur in response to market events and other economic, political, and global macro factors.
-For example, in recent years the COVID-19 pandemic, the large expansion of government deficits and debt as a result of government actions to mitigate the effects of the pandemic, Russia's invasion of Ukraine, and the rise of inflation have resulted in extreme volatility in the global economy and in global financial markets.
+Periods of market volatility may occur in response to market events, public health emergencies, natural disasters or climate events, and other economic, political, and global macro factors.
+For example, in recent years the large expansion of government deficits and debt as a result of government actions to mitigate the effects of the COVID-19 pandemic and inflation have resulted in extreme volatility in the global economy and in global financial markets.
+In addition, military conflicts and wars, such as Russia's invasion of Ukraine and the war among Israel, Hamas and other militant groups in the Middle East, have increased tensions in Europe and the Middle East and have caused and could continue to cause market disruptions in the regions and globally.
 These and other similar events could be prolonged and could adversely affect the value and liquidity of the Fund's investments, impair the Fund's ability to satisfy redemption requests, and negatively impact the Fund's performance.

-The bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year for Class I shares and by showing how the average annual total returns of each class of the Fund compare with the average annual total returns of the Bloomberg U.S. Aggregate Bond Index, a broad-based market index, and an additional index.
+The bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year for Class I shares and by showing how the average annual total returns of each class of the Fund compare with the average annual total returns of the Bloomberg U.S. Aggregate Bond Index, a broad-based market index.
 Performance for classes other than those shown may vary from the performance shown to the extent the expenses for those classes differ.
 Updated performance information is available at the Fund's website, www.axsinvestments.com or by calling the Fund at 1-833-AXS-ALTS (1-833-297-2587).
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.
 Sales loads are not reflected in the bar chart, and if those charges were included, returns would be less than those shown.

 The Fund acquired the assets and liabilities of the Orinda Income Opportunities Fund, a series of The RBB Fund, Inc., (the "Predecessor Fund"), following the reorganization of the Predecessor Fund on May 13, 2022.
-As a result of the acquisition, the Fund is the accounting successor of the Predecessor Fund.
-Performance results shown in the bar chart and the performance table below for periods prior to May 14, 2022, reflect the performance of the Predecessor Fund.
+As a result of the reorganization, the Fund is the accounting successor of the Predecessor Fund.
+Performance results shown in the bar chart and the performance table below for periods prior to the reorganization, reflect the performance of the Predecessor Fund.
 The information between May 14, 2022 and April 27, 2017, reflects the performance of the Orinda Income Opportunities Fund, a series of Advisors Series Trust, which was reorganized into the Predecessor Fund on April 28, 2017; the performance shown in the bar chart prior to that date reflects the performance of the Orinda Income Opportunities Fund.

+Class I Shares

-Class I Shares Highest Calendar Quarter Return at NAV 16.91% Quarter Ended 6/30/2020 Lowest Calendar Quarter Return at NAV (40.84)% Quarter Ended 3/31/2020
+Chass I Ghares Highest Calendar Quarter Return at NAV 16.91% Quarter Ended 6/30/2020 Lowest Calendar Quarter Return at NAV (40.84)% Quarter Ended 3/31/2020

-Average Annual Total Returns (for Periods Ended December 31, 2023) One Year Five Years Ten Years Class I Shares - Return Before Taxes 22.04% 3.00% 2.57% Class I Shares - Return After Taxes on Distributions 21.02% 0.94% 0.49% Class I Shares - Return After Taxes on Distributions and Sale of Fund Shares 13.68% 1.47% 1.17% Class A Shares - Return Before Taxes 14.68% 1.67% 1.74% Class D Shares - Return Before Taxes 20.79% 1.97% 1.56% Bloomberg U.S. Aggregate Bond Index (reflects no deductions for fees, expenses or taxes) 5.53% 1.10% 1.81%
+Average Annual Total Returns (for Periods Ended December 31, 2024) One Year Five Years Ten Years Class I Shares 1 - Return Before Taxes 10.67% 1.18% 2.93% Class I Shares - Return After Taxes on Distributions 3 9.28% (0.75)% 0.96% Class I Shares - Return After Taxes on Distributions and Sale of Fund Shares 3 7.24% 0.15% 1.49% Class D Shares 2 - Return Before Taxes 9.59% 0.18% 1.93% Bloomberg U.S. Aggregate Bond Index (reflects no deductions for fees, expenses or taxes) 4 1.25% (0.33)% 1.35%